The Wheelchair Tour of Scotland 2019.

 Although I was told that I would eventually need to use a wheelchair (I now do), I could still walk quite well at that stage – although with the, increasing, need of a walking stick.

-So I used my final walking days to raise funds and awareness of this rare condition (I raised £1,100 was raised from previous “walking” events – the longest of which was a 500 mile walk in Spain).
+So I used my final walking days to raise funds and awareness of this rare condition (I raised £1,100 during previous “walking” events – the longest of which was a 500 mile walk in Spain).

 Now though, the progression of my ataxia means that my wings have been clipped somewhat.
 So all future fundraising can only be in Scotland from now on (and even closer to home in Ayrshire in the future perhaps?).